Wessex Water Foundation Avonmouth Area Community Fund

 With the expansion of the Bristol Water Recycling Centre at Avonmouth, a new grant programme has been set up by the Wessex Water Foundation for the local communities.

 This grant programme aims to support projects and activities that improve the lives of the residents living in the Avonmouth and Lawrence Weston Ward, including the area of Shirehampton.
-See a map in the guidelines for the area covered by this programme.
+See a map in the guide for applicants of the area covered by this programme.
+This is the final round of the of the grant programme.

 Priorities for funding will be projects and activities that aim to achieve any of the following: